Starting Grant

 – One figure page (optional).

-The successful candidate will be asked to submit a report by two months after the end of the grant period, and will be offered the possibility to present her/his results at the next BraYn Conference in 2023.
+The successful candidate will be asked to submit a report by two months after the end of the grant period and will be offered the possibility to present the results obtained at the next BraYn Conference in 2027.

 Eligibility criteria: